General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Preliminaries

-where $c$ is the speed of light and $\mathcal{G}$ is the gravitational constant.
-When modelling a perfect fluid, the stress-energy-momentum tensor takes the form:
+the coupling constant.
+The coupling constant is comprised of $c$, the speed of light, and $\mathcal{G}$, the gravitational constant.
+When modelling a perfect fluid, that is, one without shear stresses, viscosity or heat conduction, the stress-energy-momentum tensor takes the form

-where $g$ is the metric tensor, $\rho$ is the fluid density, $p$ is the fluid pressure and $\boldsymbol{u}$ is the fluid four-velocity. \begin{definition} A \emph{similarity solution} is a solution that is spherically symmetric and self-similar of the first kind, that is, the self-similar variable takes the form:
+where $g$ is the metric tensor, $\rho$ the fluid mass-energy density, $p$ the fluid pressure and $\vec{u}$ the fluid four-velocity.
+By construction, the Einstein field equations with a perfect fluid source become the compressible Euler equations in the Newtonian limit $c\to\infty$, and as such, these equations are referred to as the Einstein--Euler equations. \begin{definition} A \emph{similarity solution} is a solution that is spherically symmetric and self-similar of the first kind, that is, the self-similar variable takes the form

-where $t$ and $r$ are the temporal and radial coordinates respectively. \end{definition} From now onwards, the constants $c$ and $\mathcal{G}$ are set to unity and all solutions are assumed to be similarity solutions of the perfect fluid Einstein field equations.
-Any metric of a similarity solution may be written, without loss of generality, in the following self-similar Schwarzschild coordinate form:
+where $t$ and $r$ are the temporal and radial coordinates respectively. \end{definition} From now onwards, the constants $c$ and $\mathcal{G}$ are set to one and all solutions are assumed to be similarity solutions of the Einstein--Euler equations.
+Any metric of a similarity solution may be written, without loss of generality, in the self-similar Schwarzschild coordinate form

-where $A,B>0$ and $d\Omega^2$ denotes the standard metric on the unit two-sphere, that is:
+where $A,B>0$ and $d\Omega^2$ denotes the standard metric on the unit two-sphere, that is

-Under the assumption of spherical symmetry the fluid four-velocity may also be written without loss of generality as:
+Under the assumption of spherical symmetry the fluid four-velocity may also be written without loss of generality as